Teenager dies after car crash at sandwich shop in Hinsdale

 CHICAGO — The teenager hit by a jeep Monday in Hinsdale has died.
 Several others were hurt when the jeep then crashed into a sandwich shop.

+The 14-year-old boy had just graduated from eighth grade at Saint Issacs’s School where he was very well-known and loved.

-Some people are leaving flowers and candles in a small memorial to the 14-year-old outside the sub shop that is still boarded up from Monday’s crash.
+Some people are leaving flowers and candles in a small memorial to the boy outside the sub shop that is still boarded up from Monday’s crash.

+Father Burke Masters said hundreds of people have came out over the past few days to pray and show support to the family.

-The 14-year-old whose name has not been made public yet was one of several people hurt Monday.
+The boy was one of several people hurt Monday.
 A driver came out of the car wash across the street apparently losing control and crashing into the sandwich shop.

 Three other people were also hit and are recovering from their injuries.
 According to social media, the teen was getting ready to join his three siblings at Bennet Academy this upcoming school year.